fxsih/NOVA/nova_context.md

    - Visual indication for currently selected song in mini player
    - Queue management with synchronized display between service and UI
    - Queue view in player screen with current and upcoming songs
-   - Song download functionality with progress tracking
+   - Optimized song download functionality with progress indicator and status tracking
+   - File verification for downloaded songs with automatic UI state updates
+   - Improved download speed with connection pooling and parallel downloads
    - Improved playback reliability with auto-play enhancements
    - Sleep timer with multiple duration options (10 min, 15 min, 30 min, 1 hour, end of song)